-Yeah.
 So they started getting to know each other.
-So you've got a global brand and people in prison who are engaging with each other and getting to know each other, and then people going back to prison saying, I've got a friend who works at Puma and people at Puma are going home and saying, I've got a friend who's in prison.
+So they've got a global brand, people in prison who are engaging with each other and getting to know each other.
+And then people going back to prison saying, I've got a friend who works at Puma, and people at Puma are going home and saying, I've got a friend who's in prison.

-And it kind of blows through those barriers and boundaries between people.
-And so that's an incredible thing.
-But it's also, you know, financially very difficult to run a cafe sustainably, financially, sustainably.
-And so lots of challenges come with that, you know.
+And then it kind of blows down those barriers and boundaries between people.
+And so that's an incredible set thing.
+It's also, you know, financially very difficult to run a cafe sustainably, financially, sustainably and so lots of challenges come with that, you know.
 So with that, it was a, you know, great dream and an amazing delivery.
 And then of course, Uncle Covid came and.